SimplexCC/sell-docs/source/includes/reference/_send-crypto.md

 ### user_id ###
 #### (Id, **required**)

-A unique identifier, crearted by Simplex, for the end-user performing the transaction.
+A unique identifier, created by Simplex, for the end-user performing the transaction.

 Same `user_id` as a previous message means same end-user.